skudlur/skudlur.github.io/content/posts/why_i_use_emacs.md

 ## Should you use emacs?

 The answer is not that simple as it depends on a few things.
 Do you like your text editor to be fast?
 Use Neovim.
-Do you not like customizing your text editor or having key binds?
-Use VSC or Espressor or Sublime Text.
+Do you not like customizing your text editor or having keybinds?
+Use VSC or Espresso or Sublime Text.
 I would suggest emacs to users that like to do a lot of things in one place.
 Vim can do a lot of things emacs can do, but emacs lets you do almost everything you can do on your computer WM or DE.
 The level of customization and control you get over this tool is immense and if you seek such features, you would benefit from emacs.

 Ending this meh blog with a quote from Tom Christiansen (Chad Perl user) - _"Emacs is a nice operating system, but I prefer UNIX"_.
 That should tell you a lot about what emacs actually is.